Claybrooke Farm is closed for 2022. Check back in October for more on plans for 2023!

 Known for its bluish-green needles and citrus aroma, the Concolor Fir is a fan favorite at Claybrooke.
 Native to the mountains of the western United States, the Concolor Fir makes for a great all-around Christmas tree.

 Another popular tree at Claybrooke, the Blue Spruce is known for its sturdy branches and beautiful bluish green color.
-This Colorado native tree is also known for its prickly needles...great for keeping your pets away from your Christmas tree!
+This Colorado native tree is also known for its prickly needles...great for keeping your pets away from the tree!

 Native to the mountains south and east of the Black Sea, this species is a very sturdy, open branched Christmas tree.
 A European favorite, the Nordmann fir offers an open, layered look with deep green needles with a flash of silver on the underside.
 A very unique conifer for your holiday decorating!